U.S. top court rebuffs mystery company in Mueller subpoena fight

-A federal judge has imposed an ongoing fine of $50,000 a day against the company, which had asked the justices to hear its appeal of a December lower court ruling that upheld a judge’s decision to hold it in contempt for refusing to fulfill the document request made in the subpoena.
+A federal judge imposed a $50,000-per-day fine against the company, which had asked the justices to hear its appeal of a December lower court ruling that upheld a judge’s decision to hold it in contempt for refusing to fulfill the document request made in the subpoena.
+The company already could owe more than $3 million.

 The Supreme Court rejected the appeal in a brief order with no noted dissents from any of the nine justices.